wchoi20/wchoi20.github.io/_pages/about.md

 I am a senior at Hopkins studying Computer Science and Cognitive Science with Linguistics focus.

-My research interests are in syntax, semantics, syntax-semantics interace, and natural language processing.
+My research interests are in syntax, semantics, syntax-semantics interface, and natural language processing.